 As you all well know, we do not own a crystal ball at the Swine Times.
-This Coronavirus could end us all.
-Or it might be an overblown story we forget about in 2 months.
+This Coronavirus could end us all, or it might be an overblown story we forget about in two months.
 I could point toward 20 times humanity was threatened in the last 5 years alone.
-Shoot, in the last three weeks people online had the planet buried from wild fires, to WW3 with Iran to now a world pandemic.
+Shoot, in the last three weeks people online had the planet buried from wild fires, to WW3 with Iran, and now a world pandemic.
 China has to eat, bottom line.
-Over the short run, operating that way may but un profitable but over the long run we should see good value for summer hog contracts.
+Over the short run, operating that way may be un-profitable but over the long run we should see good value for summer hog contracts.
 As of right now its “risk off”, which means suction to the downside for global growth markets.
 Summer pig contracts would fall in that category.
 We think this is a good opportunity to buy some.
 The biggest problem this summer will be export capacity.
 Will get into that more as seasonal demand picks up.

 FRONT MONTH HOGS- DAILY